Strict supports of canonical measures and applications to the geometric Bogomolov conjecture: Main results

-Let $\phi : A \to B$ be an isogeny of abelian varieties over $\overline{K}$ and let $X \subset A$ be an irreducible closed subvariety.
-By \cite[Lemma 2.3]{yamaki5}, $X$ has dense small points if and only if so does $\phi (X)$.
+Let $\phi : A \to B$ be an isogeny of abelian varieties over $\overline{K}$ and let $X \subset A$ be a closed subvariety.
+By \cite[Lemma 2.3]{yamaki5}, $X$ has dense small points if and only if the same property holds for $\phi (X)$.
 This suggests that, if our formulation of the geometric Bogomolov conjecture is correct, then $X$ being special should be equivalent to $\phi (X)$ being special.
 In fact, this holds true: